-Sealing Your Record In California – Penal Code Section 851.91
+Sealing Your Arrest Record In California – Penal Code Section 851.91

 I’ve been practicing for many years now and anytime anybody was arrested, you never really have an opportunity to get that arrest record sealed.
 So, a lot of times law enforcement wouldn’t file a case or they would later dismiss the case because they realized they didn’t have a good case against you and you would not be able to get that arrest record sealed.

 So now, Penal Code Section 851.91 allows people to go back in time to seal that arrest record and there’s a number of different circumstances that permit you to do it.
 One of the big prerequisites to it is that the Statute of Limitations has to have run on the case.
 In other words, they’re not going to let you do it if the prosecutors can still file the case.
 That wouldn’t be fair to seal an arrest record and the next thing you know, the prosecutors get evidence and they end up filing the case.

 So, the bottom of line is, once the Statute of Limitations on the case is ran, if you’ve been arrested for a crime and you have an arrest record, then you can avail yourself of this Penal Code section which allows you to seal your record so nobody can find it.
 If somebody runs you in the DOJ, they won’t be able to find that arrest record.

 Now there are exceptions.
 You’re going to have to sit down with an attorney if you want to get this done.
 Tell the attorney your situation.
 I would just go to the court and get what’s called a “minute order” and that will basically show any record that you have and then you can bring that into the attorney and talk about it.

-This is starting to get very close to the juvenile vehicle, which every time someone would call me and say I want to seal my record, I’d say, it would have to be a juvenile record.
+This is starting to get very close to the juvenile records, which every time someone would call me and say I want to seal my record, I’d say, it would have to be a juvenile record.
 You can’t seal an adult record.
 You’d have to been found factually innocent which is a very tough standard; almost impossible to meet.

 This is a huge benefit to people who have had a criminal record, and the reason that the Governor of California has done this is because people can’t get jobs.
 This is a huge stigma that follows them around for their entire life.
 If they’ve cleaned themselves up, haven’t picked up any new cases and we know that the case was dismissed, why shouldn’t they be able to get rid of the arrest record.

 If you have a situation where you want to get rid of that arrest record so you have a completely clean record, give me a call, we’ll sit down and look at your minute order and we’ll see what you have on there and see if you meet the requirements of Penal Code Section 851.91 and we will do everything we can to seal your criminal record in Los Angeles.